-In honor of Black History Month we would like to share with you the following article reprinted from February 20, 1991, Vol 52, No. 2 Edition of Electrical Union World:
+In honor of the 50th Anniversary of Dr. Martin Luther King's "I have a dream" speech, we would like to share with you the following article reprinted from February 20, 1991, Vol 52, No. 2 Edition of Electrical Union World:

 History is written by the winners and revised by the survivors.
 So don’t be surprised if you ask anyone under 40 years of age about Dr. Martin Luther King’s connection with labor and they come up blank.

 Since U.S. school teach little if anything about labor history, nearly two generations of Americans have never learned that civil rights for black and white American Workers was high on King’s agenda.

 “The labor movement was the principal force that transformed misery and despair into hope and progress.
 Out of its bold struggles, economic and social reform gave birth to unemployment insurance, old age pensions, government relief to the destitute and above all new wage levels that meant not mere survival, but a tolerable life.”